Boat Carpet Glue

 Pontoon boat carpet adhesive for rubber back marine grade carpet.

 Specifically formulated to work with rubber backed, marine-grade pontoon boat carpet and marine grade vinyl flooring.
-Each gallon covers an 100sf or an 8'6" x 12' section.
+Each gallon covers an 100 sq. ft. or an 8'6" x 12' section.
 If you try to use less glue than is recommended your glue will not bond to the carpet or vinyl and it will come up; create wrinkles, lines or bubbles across your pontoon's deck.

-NOTE: This adhesive will not work if you are trying to install vinyl flooring to an aluminum or fiberglass deck.
-You will require a solvent based glue for this application, water based glue needs to evaporate in order to form a bond and the vinyl with an aluminum/fiberglass deck will not allow the necessary airflow for bonding.
+NOTE: This adhesive will not work if you are trying to install carpet flooring to an aluminum or fiberglass deck.
+You will require a solvent based glue for this application, water based glue needs to evaporate in order to form a bond and the carpet with an aluminum/fiberglass deck will not allow the necessary airflow for bonding.
 You can find solvent based indoor/outdoor glue at any home improvement store.

 Q: Why do I need to use marine carpet glue?